awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-datasync-agent.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `SubnetArns`  <a name="cfn-datasync-agent-subnetarns"></a>
 Specifies the ARN of the subnet where you want to run your DataSync task when using a VPC endpoint\.
 This is the subnet where DataSync creates and manages the [network interfaces](https://docs.aws.amazon.com/datasync/latest/userguide/datasync-network.html#required-network-interfaces) for your transfer\.
+You can only specify one ARN\.
 *Required*: No
 *Type*: List of String
 *Maximum*: `1`